 Any proposals for sessions organized in collaboration with other divisions, associated or affiliated societies of the Academy of Management will also be highly appreciated.

-The deadline for proposal submissions is Tuesday, 14 January 2020 at 5:00PM ET (NY Time).
-Please submit your proposal through the online Submission Center.
-You are welcome to connect with Professor Li-Qun Wei (email: AAOM2020@hotmail.com) for enquires and if needed, coordination before you submit your final proposal.
+The deadline for proposal submissions is Tuesday, 12 January 2021 at 5pm ET (NY Time).
+Please submit your proposal through the online submission system.
+You are welcome to connect with Professor Li-Qun Wei (email: email@example.com) for enquires and if needed, coordination before you submit your final proposal.